By Helen West, RD

 All fruit contains natural sugars.
 However, some canned fruit is peeled and preserved in sugary syrup.
 This processing strips the fruit of its fiber and adds a lot of unnecessary sugar to what should be a healthy snack.

 The canning process can also destroy heat-sensitive vitamin C, although most other nutrients are well preserved.
 Whole, fresh fruit is best.
-If you want to eat canned fruit, look for one that has been preserved in juice rather than syrup, which has slightly lower sugar content.
+If you want to eat canned fruit, look for one that has been preserved in juice rather than syrup, which has a slightly lower sugar content.

 16. Canned Baked Beans